fltk/fltk/README.Windows.txt

  The Tools
 -----------

-There are currently three main configurations supported by FLTK with the GNU tools:
+There are currently four main configurations supported by FLTK with the GNU tools:

     1. Cygwin: Built using the Cygwin toolset and using the Unix-like POSIX compatibility layer provided by the Cygwin DLL.
        License: GPL or non-free commercial license (ask Redhat).
+       Note: no longer tested by the FLTK team.

     2. Cygwin using the MinGW cross compiler suite: Built using the Cygwin tools but not using the Cygwin DLL.
        License: freely distributable on all Windows systems.
+       Note: no longer tested by the FLTK team.

     3. MinGW: Built using the MinGW utilities, compiler and tools.
 This is, in many aspects, analogous to (2.).
 This is the recommended one if you want to build native Windows programs only.
+       License: freely distributable on all Windows systems.

+    4. MSYS2/Mingw-w64: Built using the MSYS2 utilities, compiler and tools.
+       This similar to (3.) but may need some fiddling with the setup if you want to build native Windows programs only because the built executables *may* depend on some MSYS2 dll's.
        License: freely distributable on all Windows systems.